-Warning: Handle used batteries carefully.
+Warning: Please handle used batteries carefully.
 Do not damage the battery in any way; a damaged battery may release hazardous materials into the environment.
 Do not discard a used battery in the garbage or a public landfill.
-Comply with the regulations set up by your local hazardous waste management agency to dispose of your used battery properly.
+Please comply with the regulations set up by your local hazardous waste management agency to dispose of your used battery properly.